 Oliver Drake and M. C. Gower-Williams of Wales are credited with developing the charming Magpie duck.
-Because of their size, somewhat upright carriage, and plumage pattern, it’s conjectured that Magpies may descend from Runner ducks and the Huttegem, an old Belgian duck breed with possible Runner breed ancestry that was raised during the 1800’s.
-Isaac Hunter of Michigan imported Magpies to the United States in 1963, and since then Magpies have been kept alive by a handful of breeders in America.
-The American Poultry Association recognized Magpies in 1977.
+Because of its size, somewhat upright carriage, and plumage pattern, it is believed that Magpies may descend from Runner ducks and the Huttegem, an old Belgian duck breed with possible Runner breed ancestry that was raised during the 1800’s.
+Old paintings from the time show birds that are very similar to modern Magpies.
+The Magpie was entered in the British Waterfowl Standards in 1926.
+Isaac Hunter of Michigan imported Magpies to the United States in 1963 and since then, Magpies have been kept alive by a handful of breeders in America.
+The American Poultry Association recognized Magpies in the Standard of Perfection in 1977.

 Did you know:

 Membership dollars and charitable gifts provide LOTS of free heritage breed resources like archived Facebook chats, microgrants, webinars, book downloads, and charts for comparing breed attributes.
 Staff members also answer phone calls and emails every day.
 These and many more services are designed to graduate more breeds off the Conservation Priority List.
 Thank you for investing in our ability to serve the heritage breeds community with free resources!